 I have witnessed countless athletes attend the state meet for the first time and become completely overwhelmed.
 Their inability to process the nearly 20,000 fans and the enormity of the meet is completely understandable!
 But, could it be avoided?
 Could it be prepped for?
 I think so!

 I've included two resources that I've created to help my athletes mentally prepare for "the craziness" that is the State Meet in here Wisconsin.
 The first one is a 360-degree video of our state meet so they can see the mass number of spectators, see the track, and hear some of the familiar sounds we hear year after year.
 The second is a video I created for one of my state competitors from the 2018 state meet.
 I personalized to meet her needs heading into the meet and she had a fantastic day!

 Make It a Routine!

-A few years ago I took everything I've learned about 'mental toughness' and put together this a routine for my athletes.
+A few years ago I took everything I'd learned about 'mental toughness' and put together this routine for my athletes.
 This is something even I struggle to implement as much as I would like, but I can promise you that the most successful athletes are generally the ones that are able to fight through mental weaknesses.
 Use this routine as you see fit - I promise you won't be disappointed!